kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ```

 Middleware, which is one of the openapi-typescript features, allows you to modify either the request, response, or error handling.
-To use this feature and [`kintone.getRequestToken()`](https://kintone.dev/en/docs/kintone/js-api/internal-api-requests/get-csrf-token/), you can use the session authentication in the browser environment.
+To use this feature and [`kintone.getRequestToken()`](https://kintone.dev/en/docs/kintone/js-api/internal-api-requests/get-csrf-token/), you can use session authentication in the browser environment.

 For details on Middleware feature, see openapi-typescript [specification](https://openapi-ts.dev/openapi-fetch/middleware-auth#middleware-auth).